Staff recruitment

 Before you select your candidate

-• Did the interview provide an opportunity for the candidates to demonstrate their suitability for the role in your setting?
+• the interview provided an opportunity for the candidates to demonstrate their suitability for the role in your setting

 Before you formally offer the role

 • Getting the right person is so important.
-You need to be sure a candidate has demonstrated their suitability for the role, and you have a statutory duty under the EYFS to ensure you are employing people suitable for working with children.
+You need to be sure a candidate has demonstrated their suitability for the role.
+You have a statutory duty under the EYFS to ensure you are employing people suitable for working with children.

 If you recognise that a candidate could be right for your setting, with the right learning and development opportunities, consider offering them the role.
 You can then add undertaking and completing further learning and development into the terms and conditions of their employment (ratios allowing).